Body Centred Psychotherapy relieves anxiety, stress or tension

 Not everybody has access to these sensations and feelings straight away.
 Don't worry if this is you, or if you feel panic or freeze.
 We can work gently with this too.

-A brief word about touch
+A brief word about touch in body centred psychotherapy

 People often naturally assume that body oriented therapy involves touching the client.

-This is not necessarily true.
-As with other psychotherapeutic approaches, the use of touch is very sensitively handled, and will only be used in the most ethical of circumstances, with trust and assured permission.
 Although touch, as well as noise and movement, may also be important in the healing process.
-Many of us have been severely deprived of loving touch.
+Many people have been severely deprived of loving touch.
 But it will only be used very carefully here.
 Despite being a trained massage therapist, your psychotherapy sessions with me are extremely unlikely to involve massage or physical manipulation.